jupyter/nbconvert/docs/source/usage.rst

 ~~~~
 * ``--to html``

+  HTML Export.
+Be aware that if you were using custom copies of the old 5.x
+  template files you need to use ``--template-file path/to/old/file.tpl``
+  in order to use that file in compatibility mode as opposed to other options.

-  - ``--template full`` (default)
+  - ``--template lab`` (default)

     A full static HTML render of the notebook.
-    This looks very similar to the interactive view.
+    This looks very similar to the jupyter lab interactive view.

-  - ``--template basic``
+  - ``--template classic``

-    Simplified HTML, useful for embedding in webpages, blogs, etc.
-    This excludes HTML headers.
+    Simplified HTML, using the classic jupyter look and feel.

 .. _convert_latex: